MorphStore/morphstore.github.io/_pages/about.md

 ## Our Approach
 To exploit this potential for an efficient OLAP query processing, we designed a novel columnar processing model with the following design principles:
-1. All generate intermediate results during query processing should be representable using a lightweight data compression algorithm.
+1. All generated intermediate results during query processing should be representable using a lightweight data compression algorithm.
 With that, we want to enable the *continuous* usage of compression for the whole query execution.
+2. Since data characteristics have an impact on the compression scheme decision and usually change during query processing, a suitable scheme should be chosen for each intermediate from a rich and easily extensible set of schemes.
+Moreover, the selection for each intermediate should not depend on the scheme used for another one to independently adapt to its particular data characteristics.
+This implies that a change of the compression scheme from one intermediate to the next should be possible in a very efficient and flexible way.
+3. No physical columnar query operator should require the uncompressed materialization of its entire input or output data, since this would severely limit the benefits achievable through compression.
+In particular, a full decompression of the input data should be avoided.
+4. To reduce the computational overhead for compression and decompression, our processing model heavily applies vectorization.
+On mainstream CPUs, this vectorization is done using SIMD extensions such as Intel’s SSE (Streaming SIMD extensions) or AVX (Advanced Vector Extensions).

 ## News
 2020-03-01 - We submitted our paper entitled "MorphStore: Analytical Query Engine with a Holistic Compression-Enabled Processing Model" to PVLDB. **Our [VLDB-2020](https://github.com/MorphStore/VLDB-2020) repository contains everything required to reproduce the experiments.**